kamranayub/pluralsight-guide-react-typescript-getting-started/README.md

 See `examples` folder for example projects set up using:

 - create-react-app
-- Without a module bundler
+- Vanilla (without a module loader)
 - With Webpack
 - With Parcel